Fisherwick Flying Club,

 How Much Does it Cost?

-Gaining a Private Pilot's License (NPPL) will cost between £2,500 and £6,000, depending on how long your training takes.
+Gaining a Private Pilot's License (NPPL) can cost between £2,500 and £6,000, depending on how long your training takes.
 Lessons can be spread over any period of time; some people have an intensive series of lessons in close succession, whereas others spread the cost over one to two years.
 Lessons are cheaper in your own plane.

 How Fast Are They?